skienzmatishun/rippreport/content/p/catalyst-does-fairhope/index.md

   rank: 10
 summary: Local politicians surrendered city planning to wealthy land developers and stuck ordinary residents with the bill for utility upgrades.
-Public utility logs and financial records prove that city leaders funneled tax dollars into private apartment projects.
+Public utility logs and financial records show that city leaders funneled tax dollars into private apartment projects.
 Will Fairhope citizens fight back against the political machine taking over their town?
 ---